eflautt/ga-data-science/lessons/lesson-8/readme.md

 With KNN, we do _not_ have regularization, and a different problem: since KNN works with distance, higher dimensionality of data (more features) requires _significantly_ more samples in order to have the same predictive power.
 Consider this: with more dimensions, all points slowly start averaging out to be equally distant; this causes significant issues for KNN!
 Keep the feature space limited, and KNN can do well.

+In a related example, consider similarity of users that use a particular product.
+When the product is very broad (for example, a newspaper/news website), the audience itself would be very broad, and the newspaper has many features: different sections, topics to cover, types of stories, journalists, etc. With so many different parts that appeals to a broad audience, similarity in users would be very high!

+On another note, with a product such as toothpaste, while it also appeals to a broad audience, the _types_ of toothpaste, and the features that separate them, are quite limited.
+It would be much simpler to identify "distance" between toothpaste users since the feature set ("has flouride," "controls tarter", etc) is much smaller.

+<a name="introduction-eval"></a>
+## Introduction to Classification Metrics

+The previous metrics we've used for regressions do not apply for classification.

+We _could_ measure distance between the probability of a given class and it being in the class: for example, guessing .6 for a 1 is .4 error, while .99 for a 1 is .01 error... but this overly complicates our current goal: understanding when things are right and wrong.

+Instead, we will start with two new metrics, which are inverses of each other: accuracy, and misclassification rate.

+Accuracy's equation is simple: of all the samples/observations we predicted: how many were correct?
+This is a value we'd want to increase (like r-squared).

+Misclassification rate is directly opposite: of all the samples/observations we predicted, how many were incorrect?
+This is a value we'd want to decrease (like mean squared error).

+Since they are opposite of each other, you can pick one or the other; effectively they will be the same.
+When coding, **do** make sure you are using a classification metric when solving a classification problem!
+SKLearn will not intuitively understand if you are doing classification or regression, and accidentally using mean squared error for classification, or accuracy for regression, is a common programming pitfall.

-<a name="guided-practice-knn"></a>
+<a name="ind-practice-knn"></a>
-## Guided Practice: Solving for K
+## Independent Practice: Solving for K

 One of the primary challenges of KNN is solving for k--how many neighbors do we use?

 1. The **smallest** k we can use is 1: however, using only one neighbor will probably perform poorly.
 2. The **largest** k we can use is n-1; that is, every _other_ point in the data set.
-But without weighting, this would always set it to the class with the largest sample size! (thankfully in this dataset, we will not see that).
+But without weighting, this would always set it to the class with the largest sample size!
+Within the Iris data set, we should see at some value k and greater, the performance will flat line (in a bad way).

 Use the following starter code, and the iris data set, test and evaluate the following questions: